paulhibbing/AGread/cran-comments.md

 Possibly mis-spelled words in DESCRIPTION:
   ActiGraph

-This is the first submission of AGread.
+This is the first submission of `AGread`.
 The "possibly mis-spelled word"
     is the name of a device whose data are manipulated by the package functions.

 ## Other comments

-In addition to the original functions supplied in this package, the
+In addition to the new material supplied in this package, the
     following data sets and documentation are duplicated (or modifed) from the `TwoRegression` package, of which I am the author and
     maintainer: